-However, estimating the price elasticities of demand from the consumption data is not straightforward due to evidence of data manipulation.
+However, estimating the price elasticities of demand from the consumption data is not straightforward given the data manipulation.
 I therefore develop a method of deriving elasticities that accounts for anomalies.
-As the first step, I select assemblies where I statistically reject that the data is manipulated.
-I then compute elasticities for each consumer category for this sub-sample using an instrumental variable approach that leverages exogenous variation in policy-led tariff changes over time.
-Figure C5 in Appendix C demonstrates the changes in prices over time, across tiers and for the four consumer categories I focus on.
+As the first step, I select assemblies where I statistically reject that the data is manipulated (described in Appendix Section C.1).
+I then compute elasticities for each consumer category for this sub-sample using an instrumental variable approach that leverages exogenous variation in policy-led tariff changes over time (Appendix C.2).
+Figure C1 in Appendix C.2 demonstrates the changes in prices over time, across tiers and for the four consumer categories I focus on.
 These are plausibly exogenous to short-term fluctuations in a consumer's demand as prices are set by independent regulators, and an individual's electricity demand in isolation, cannot directly affect the changes in prices.
-I use an instrumental variables approach that leverages variation in price tariff changes to estimate the consumption response to changes in marginal price.
-I calculate elasticities for each consumer group at assembly level, and each assembly is assigned a unique value of elasticity for each consumer group.